RomanPodkovyrin/Notes/docs/languages/java/java8.md

 ```

 - `peek` Similar to forEach(), but unlike it it’s not terminal.
 Returns a new stream which can be used further.

-!!! note ""
-    Only to be used for debugging to observe the vales passing through.
-Do not use for any logic or side effects.
-As this might not be called in some instances

 ```java
 Employee[] arrayOfEmps = {
 new Employee(1, "Jeff Bezos", 100000.0),